 Shared VPC requires that you designate a host project to which networks and subnetworks belong and a service project, which is attached to the host project.
 When Cloud Composer participates in a Shared VPC, the Cloud Composer environment is in the service project.

-You must configure the subnetwork that the Cloud Composer environment connects to for Alias IPs with the following two secondary IP ranges:
+You must configure the subnetwork that the Cloud Composer environment connects to for Alias IPs.
+If your network does not require specific secondary IP ranges, you must use the following two secondary IP ranges: